johnnolan/blog/_posts/2017-03-05-jekyll-amp-setup.markdown

 ---
 layout: post
 title:  "Setting up Jekyll for AMP"
-date:   2017-03-05 09:00:00 +0000
+date:   2017-03-05 15:00:00 +0000
 categories: ideas
 author: "John Nolan"
 publisher: "John Nolan"
 ---

 In the following article I will be taking you through how I enabled AMP pages for my Jekyll blog.
-I will be talking about the following

-* How I have structured my project to share the same content with different layouts
+* Jekyll project structure
 * Configuring the layouts
 * Adding a Service Worker to an AMP Page
 * Adding Google Analytics